BorisDudkin/FinTech_Module2_LoanQualifier/README.md

 ```

 Once the tool is launched, a number of questions relating to the loan application will appear on the screen.
 Your answers to those questions will serve as filters to the list of loan providers. <br />
-NOTE: the path requested by the prompt messages is to the data file containg the list of loan providers. <br />
+NOTE: the first path requested by the prompt messages is to the data file containg the list of loan providers. <br />

 ![terminal](images/Terminal_No.PNG)